Speech and Language Pathology Assistant Certificate

 Woman teaching to a young student

-Charter Oak State College has developed this online certificate to train students to work as Speech and Language Pathology Assistants (SLPA’s) in Connecticut schools.
-Students must be CT residents to enter this program and they must either have an associate degree or be enrolled in an associate degree program.
+Charter Oak State College has developed this online certificate to train students to work as Speech and Language Pathology Assistants (SLPA) in Connecticut schools.
+Learn to assist with a variety of issues including speech articulation, voice quality, language disorders, social communication and more.
+Students must be CT residents to enter this program and hold an associate's degree.

 • Introduction to Language and Communication Development